Kaltsoon/nosql/material/4-mongo-python.md

 ### Relationships between documents

-Consider how you establish connections between collections.
+Consider how you establish relationships between documents, e.g. author of a book.
 For example, creating a `book` with an `author` could be implemented in the following way:

 ```python
 from pymongo import MongoClient